freedom35/python-modules/README.md

 # Python Modules
-General purpose Python modules.<br>
+Repository for general purpose Python modules.<br>
-These modules are intended for example/demo purposes, but can also be used as-is within projects.
+These modules are intended for example purposes, but can also be used as-is within projects.

 Note: Modules written using **Python 3**.